-The foundation is all that remains of the Wisconsin Lakes Ice & Cartage Co.
+A concrete foundation in the woods south of Gordon Park in Milwaukee’s Riverwest neighborhood is all that remains of the Wisconsin Lakes Ice & Cartage Co.
 Center Street icehouse.
 The 350 x 100-foot icehouse, built in the late 1800s alongside the Chicago, Milwaukee & St. Paul RR’s “Beer Line,” was one of several icehouses on the upper Milwaukee River.
 The icehouse burned to the ground in a spectacular multi-alarm fire in June 1911.

 Wisconsin Lakes was the largest ice dealer in town.
 It supplied both homes and businesses.
 The firm was also one of the combatants in the infamous “Ice War” of 1901, a multi-day full-scale brawl on the frozen Milwaukee River.

 The company’s Center Street icehouse was a hollow wooden box five stories tall.
 It sold ice to wholesalers and the brewing industry.
 At the time of the fire, the building contained 35,000 tons of ice arranged in layers and insulated by blankets of sawdust.

 The blaze attracted a large crowd, some of whom narrowly escaped injury themselves according to the Sentinel: “Shortly after 4 o’clock, the east wall of the burning building came down, carrying several hundred tons of ice down the hill, and into the river.
 The crowds of people lined along the river had to scramble out of the way in a hurry, several falling into the water in their haste.”

 President John H. Kopmeier of Wisconsin Lakes Ice & Cartage Co. estimated the loss at $65,000 (equal to $1.6 million today).
 The icehouse was not insured.
 This was the third fire the company suffered in as many years, having previously lost icehouses at Silver Spring and on Oklahoma Avenue.